Care & Recommendation

 Don’t leave your ring on the rim of a sink when you remove it to wash your hands.
 It can easily slip down the drain.

-Care for Gold
+Care of Gold

 DAILY WEARING TIPS